HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 When an method is overridden in subclass so is it up to the JVM to figure out at runtime which specific method to invoke.
 This concept is called dynamic binding.

+## 11.18 ##
+Method matching is the process of deciding what version of an overloaded method to invoke.
+This is done at compile time by the compiler and the choice is based on the signature of the overloaded methods.

+Method binding is the process of finding the method to invoke when using inheritance.
+A method may be implemented in several subclasses.
+The JVM dynamically binds the implementation of the method at runtime, decided by the actual class of the object referenced by the variable.